 Transferring to another network

 As of 2004, users have the right to change networks but keep the same number.
-By law, it should only take 10 days for the transfer to complete, but an amendment will shorten that time to three days starting December 1, 2010.
+By law, it should only take 10 days for the transfer to complete, but an amendment shortened that time to three days on December 1, 2010.

 It is also possible to keep the same number while switching between a prepaid and subscriber plan.